PeskyByte/webwizard/README.md

 - [x] Add dynamic behaviour, for example form submissions should show on the dashboard of the subbaccount, users have the ability to add simple sign in functionality.
-- [ ] add product template page in the subaccount
+- [x] add product template page in the subaccount
 - [ ] add orders page in the subaccount
 - [x] fix the drag and drop of element in the funnel editor
   - [ ] keep the original data when dragging
   - [ ] fix the dragging from the \_\_body container
 - [ ] image explosion fix
+- [ ] extra padding for layout components
 - [ ] add more widgets to the funnel editor
 - [ ] add more layouts to the funnel editor